 Surgery to remove the left side (body and tail) of the pancreas is called distal pancreatectomy.
 Your surgeon may also remove your spleen.
 In some case the entire pancreas have to be removed to prevent the cancer from spreading further.

 Pancreatic cancer's diagnosis is a bit tricky as it is generally misdiagnosed as as acute or chronic pancreatitis.
 However if diagnosed in time surgery remains the main line of treatment.
 The surgery can either be a whipple's surgery or pancreatic head resection or pancreatectomy.
-The best surgeons for the pancreatic cancer in India are Dr Kaushal Yadav and Dr Ankur Garg.
+The best surgeons for the pancreatic cancer in India are Dr Ankur Garg and Dr Abhishek Mitra.
 They are specifically GI, pancreatic and hepatobiliary surgeons who specialize in surgeries of GI and pancreatic cancers.
 They have one of the best success rates among the feloow doctors and thats why get lot of international patients for cancer surgeries.

 Cost of the pancreatic cancer surgery depends upon the stage of the cancer and type of surgery opted for.
 It is very difficult to give a precise cost for the surgery as it may vary from case to case.
 However it can approximately range between USD 9000 to USD 15000 with about 10 days stay in hospital and 4 weeks post discharge stay in India.